bbadzioch/mth527_site/index.md

 * Understand the notions of a metric space, topological space, subspace, product space, quotient space, topological manifold and provide examples illustrating each of these notions.
-* Understand the notion of a continuous function between topological space and of a homeomorphism of topological space, and be able to recognize if a given function is continuous and if it is a homeomorphism.
+* Understand the notion of a continuous function between topological spaces and of a homeomorphism, and be able to recognize if a given function is continuous and if it is a homeomorphism.
-* Understand basic topological properties: metrizability, compactness, connectedness, path connectedness, separation axioms etc., understand various connections between these properties and be able to provide examples of topological spaces that satisfy or do not satisfy these properties.
+* Understand basic topological properties: metrizability, compactness, connectedness, path connectedness, separation axioms etc. Understand various connections between these properties and be able to provide examples of topological spaces that satisfy or do not satisfy these properties.
 * Prove or disprove statements concerning topological spaces and continuous functions.